Manasella Neene: Production

 Choreographer Mugur Sundar ventured into direction with this film, which features his son Nagendra Prasad and Gayathri Raghuram in her Kannada debut.
 Prasad's brother, Prabhu Deva, chose the story from the Telugu film Manasantha Nuvve (2001).
 The film was launched on 10 December 2001.
 Dr. Rajkumar and Puneeth Rajkumar came to the film sets as guests.
 Raghuram's sister Suja and Raju Sundaram play supporting roles.
-The song featuring Raju Sundaram was choreographed by Prabhu Deva.
+The film was shot in Bengaluru and Sakleshpura and two of the songs ("Chakumaki Chitte" and "Preethiye Ninna") were shot in Malaysia, the former of which featured Raju Sundaram and was choreographed by Prabhu Deva.

 Soundtrack

 The film's score and soundtrack was composed by Ravi Raj.
 Four songs were retained from the Telugu version by R. P. Patnaik, including "Jheer Jimbe Jheer Jimbe" which was re-arranged from Vidyasagar's original composition "Kannadi Koodum Kootti" from Pranayavarnangal (1998).

-Reception

-In 2022, a writer from The Times of India called this film "the best movie in Nagendra's career".